DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Evaluations

-\paragraph{Contact model in differentiable cloth simulation} We compare the contact model in our differentiable simulator with that in the state-of-the-art differentiable cloth simulator~\citet{Liang19_DiffCloth}.
-Both models ensures penetration-free simulation and detects self-collisions (node-node collisions in ours and vertex-face and edge-edge collisions in~\citet{Liang19_DiffCloth}).
-However, that contact model in~\citet{Liang19_DiffCloth} does not take into account complementarity conditions on either contact forces or frictional forces, which may lead to undesirable artifacts.
+We compare the contact model in our differentiable simulator with that in the state-of-the-art differentiable cloth simulator from~\citet{Liang19_DiffCloth}.
+Both models ensure penetration-free simulation and detect self-collisions (node-node collisions in ours and vertex-face and edge-edge collisions in~\citet{Liang19_DiffCloth}).
+However, the contact model in~\citet{Liang19_DiffCloth} does not take into account complementarity conditions on either contact forces or frictional forces, which may lead to undesirable artifacts.
 To visualize this issue, we consider a test scenario in which a napkin falls freely onto the inner surface of a bowl (Fig.~\ref{fig:evaluation_contact}).
 The differentiable simulators from both~\citet{Liang19_DiffCloth} and our work manage to simulate the napkin without numerical explosion.
-However, the dry frictional contact model in our differentiable simulator shows more physically realistic motion (Fig.~\ref{fig:evaluation_contact} top), whereas the contact model from~\citet{Liang19_DiffCloth} leads to more drastic changes in the size of the napkin with a popping artifact after its contact with the bowl (Fig.~\ref{fig:evaluation_contact} middle and bottom).
+However, the dry frictional contact model in our differentiable simulator shows more physically realistic motion (Fig.~\ref{fig:evaluation_contact} middle), whereas the contact model from~\citet{Liang19_DiffCloth} leads to more drastic changes in the size of the napkin with a popping artifact after its contact with the bowl (Fig.~\ref{fig:evaluation_contact} top and bottom).
 These artifacts are explainable because the collision handling algorithm in~\citet{Liang19_DiffCloth} modifies node positions after penetration without verifying whether such an update requires sticky contact forces.
 When the napkin becomes in contact with the concave inner surface of the bowl, such a direct modification injects extra elastic energies.
 This experiment confirms supporting a more advanced contact and friction model in differentiable cloth simulation is both viable and beneficial.